jmfernandez/lmdocs/README.md

 # lmdocs: Generative AI for code documentation :brain: :arrow_right: :computer: :snake:

+**DISCLAIMER**: This repo is a fork from the original one at https://github.com/MananSoni42/lmdocs , in order to improve local model handling and fix the related issues.

 `lmdocs` automatically generates documentation for your Python code using LLMs.

 ( [Features](#features) | [Examples](#lmdocs-in-action-hammer) | [Quickstart :rocket:](#quickstart-rocket) | [How it works](#how-it-works) | [Additional options :gear:](#additional-options-gear) | [Caveats and limitations](#caveats-and-limitations) )